 This is the biggest challenge if you work from home.

-Juggling work when you travel is biggest problem with people who love traveling.
+Juggling work when you travel is the biggest problem people who love traveling have.

-Recently, we took a short trip to Tasmania and as much as I love traveling, it was hectic for me to manage work.
+Recently, we took a short trip to Tasmania, and as much as I love traveling, it was hectic for me to manage work.
 I was struggling to do work and still enjoy my holiday.
-With all the family activities and my obsession towards photography, I was juggling a lot of things.
+With all the family activities and my obsession with photography, I was juggling a lot of things.

-I am sure it’s the same story with anyone who does location-independent work or business.
-The most significant advantage of having an online business or a remote job is, you get to travel.
+I am sure it’s the same story for anyone who does location-independent work or business.
+The most significant advantage of having an online business or a remote job is you get to travel.
 For me, that has been the biggest plus with my job and online business.

-But sometimes, it can be overwhelming to juggle both the things.
+But sometimes, it can be overwhelming to juggle both things.

-There are some simple tips you can follow which can make your travel enjoyable while fulfilling your work commitments.
+There are some simple tips you can follow that can make your travel enjoyable while allowing you to fulfill your work commitments.

 You might have heard about this a lot.
 I am a huge fan of planning things before time.
-This helps to save my time, and this is very important if you want to take your business seriously and enjoy your vacations.
+This helps to save your time, and it is very important if you want to take your business seriously and enjoy your vacations.

 This might not be a good idea when you are on a workcation.
-Multitasking might work in your usual setting i.e., at home.
-You might travel to some places where you might not have the resources available for work, so it’s not a good idea to multitask when you travel.
+Multitasking might work in your usual setting, i.e., at home, but you might travel to some places where you might not have the resources available for work, so it’s not a good idea to multitask when you travel.
 Having more focused time on a single task gives you better results especially when you are traveling with family.

 I follow this rule whenever we travel.
 It is tough to focus on work when you are traveling with family.
 Imagine your kids are snorkeling or hiking and you are working on your laptop.
 Not an ideal holiday, is it?